This has got to be one of the most frustrating things someone with IBS can hear from a doctor: “It’s just stress…”

 Stress is a reaction, a label given by your mind to specific situations you have learned to fear.
 It is for the most part unconscious and automatic.
 And it can be a powerful IBS trigger.

-So the solution lies in changing the labels on those situations and learning to experience them differently.
+So the solution lies in becoming aware of those automatic reactions.
+And choosing to change the labels on those situations and learning to experience them differently.

 This is where I started looking into the research into neuroplasticity and the possibility of reprogramming our reactions to specific situations.

-When you can start clearly seeing your triggers, you can start understanding why they show up as perceived danger.3
+When you can start clearly seeing your triggers, you can start understanding why they show up as perceived danger.6